RomneyDa/gear-gen/README.md

 }) // Inherits pitch diameter from parent

 const gearSet = new GearSet([gear, childGear])
-gearSet.downloadAllSVGs() // In the browser, downloads an SVG of the two gears connected
+gearSet.downloadAllSVGs() // In a browser environment, downloads an SVG of the two gears connected
 ```

 This package can be used fully by understanding the following: